 This procedure is done to return a

 to its proper alignment.
-An open fracture reduction involves cutting through the skin to realign the bones.
-It is used if the bone is in many pieces or is difficult to reduce.
-Screws and a plate may be needed to hold the fragments in place.
+An open fracture reduction involves cutting through the skin to realign the bones during an operation.
+Screws and a plate or external support frame may be needed to hold the fragments in place.

 Fracture reduction is done for the following reasons:

 - So that the bone can heal properly and more quickly

 - To decrease pain and prevent later deformity

 - To regain use of the bone and limb

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have a fracture reduction, your doctor will review a list of possible complications, which may include:

 - Fat particles from the bone marrow or blood clots from veins that may dislodge and travel to the lungs

 - Need for additional surgery if the bone does not heal properly